|(Flower, in my back yard)|

-In Thomas Merton's journals he wrote about life in the monastery of Gethsemane, in Kentucky.
-One theme was Merton's struggle with the CEO of Gethsemane (the "Abbot"), Dom James.
-Dom James had his problems, as Merton saw things.
-Merton knew he had to accept this, and wrote:
+Thomas Merton, in his journals, wrote about life in the monastery of Gethsemane, in Kentucky.
+One theme was his struggle with the CEO of Gethsemane (the "Abbot"), Dom James.
+Dom James had problems, as Merton saw things.
+Merton knew he had to accept Dom James's leadership, and wrote:

 "I do not criticize Dom James – his nature is what it is, and he must see things as he does.
 And he is the Abbot God has willed for me."
 (Merton, Thomas (2010-10-19).
 Learning To Love: Exploring Solitude and Freedom, The Journals of Thomas Merton, p.
 27.)